Hassan-Ayman-SE/Tunify-Platform/README.md

 ## Addition of Swagger UI

-In this lab, We have added Swagger UI to our Tunify Platform.
+We have added Swagger UI to our Tunify Platform.
 Swagger UI is a tool that allows us to visualize and interact with the API's resources without having any of the implementation logic in place.
 It's a powerful tool for API development and testing.

 We have used Swashbuckle.AspNetCore to set up Swagger UI.
 Swashbuckle.AspNetCore is a NuGet package that seamlessly adds a Swagger to WebApi projects.